-Unlicensed spectrum refers to radio frequency bands in which technical rules are specified for both the hardware and deployment of radio systems that are open for shared use by an unlimited number of compliant users.
-The term "unlicensed spectrum' is interpreted to include frequency bands in which the FCC allows sharing with licensed services as well as proposals for possible future unlicensed frequency allocations.
-Any person or entity may use unlicensed spectrum for either private or public purposes so long as the user's equipment is certified by the Federal Communications Commission ("FCC" or "Commission") and operated in conformity with Part 15 of the Commission's rules.
-In contrast with most licensed spectrum use, unlicensed spectrum users enjoy no regulatory protection against interference from other licensed or unlicensed users in the band.
-Although FCC device certification rules and standardized protocols (such as the Wi-Fi

-Alliance's 802.11 family of protocols) help to mitigate interference, users must accept any interference caused by all compliant devices in the band.
+Spectrum designed to allow unlicensed uses refers to radio frequency bands in which technical rules are specified for both the hardware and deployment of radio systems that are open for shared use based on non-interference by an unlimited number of compliant users.
+In this report, this term refers to frequency bands in which the FCC allows sharing with licensed services beyond the basic allowance provided by Part 15 and in some cases to proposals for possible future provisions for exclusive unlicensed spectrum.
+Any person or entity may use unlicensed devices for either private or public purposes so long as the user's equipment is certified by the Federal Communications Commission ("FCC" or "Commission") and operated in conformity with Part 15 of the Commission's rules.
+In contrast with most licensed spectrum use, unlicensed users enjoy no regulatory protection against interference from other licensed or unlicensed users.
+Although FCC device certification rules and standardized protocols (such as the Wi-Fi Alliance's 802.11 family of protocols) help to mitigate interference, users must accept any interference caused by all compliant devices in the band.

 Historically, the FCC has permitted unlicensed use as a lawful, use governed by Part 15 in all frequency bands except those specifically identified in Section 205 of Part 15 (attached as Appendix A).
 The National Telecommunications and Information Administration ("NTIA") similarly has been supportive of unlicensed use by federal users.
 Internationally, many governments currently allow operation in bands of spectrum (sometimes based on guidelines from the International Telecommunication Union) for use by anyone so long as they respect certain technical limits, including a limit on total transmission power.
-Unlicensed devices mostly authorized under Part 15 of the FCC rules include cordless telephones, garage door openers, baby monitors and microwave ovens.
+Unlicensed devices, mostly authorized under Part 15 of the FCC rules, include cordless telephones, garage door openers, and baby monitors.
+Microwave ovens also do not require a license, but these and other non-communications technologies are covered under FCC Rules Part 18 (industrial, scientific, and medical equipment).
 More recently, a rapidly evolving collection of new technologies is taking advantage of the FCC's allowance for unlicensed use including Wi-Fi, ultra-wideband, spread spectrum, software defined radio, cognitive radio, and mesh networks.
+Some of these have flourished under the basic power limits and confines of Part 151.

 In addition, the FCC has adopted rules allowing operation of higher power unlicensed devices in certain bands resulting in significantly more unlicensed usage.
-The bands with significantly higher power unlicensed devices are in use include:
+The bands with variants of significantly higher power unlicensed devices are in use include:

-- $\circ \quad 902\text{-}928 \text{ MHz}$
+- o 902-928 MHz

-- 1920-1930 MHz (UPCS)
+- 1920-1930 MHz (UPCS) band (ISM)

-- o 2.4 GHz (2400-2483.5 MHz) Industrial, Scientific, and Medical band

 - 3.6 GHz (3650-3700 MHz) Licensed-Lite

 - 5 GHz (5150-5350, 5470-5825 MHz)

-- 60 GHz (57-64 GHz)
+- o 60 GHz (57-64 GHz)